VRConservation/fbabook/_build/html/_sources/funding.md

 Simplified forest health theory of change.
 ```

 This century's increase in large fires has underscored the urgent need for forest health projects.
 These projects aim to thin unhealthy forest stands and reintroduce fire into forested ecosystems ({numref}`health`).
 However, they have also created a new challenge—excess wood and biomass that pose additional wildfire risks.
 California is in dire need of more infrastructure and workforce capacity to effectively manage this situation.
-To encourage wood utilization, the USDA Forest Service has the Wood Innovations Grant Program.
+The USDA Forest Service has the Wood Innovations Grant Program to encourage wood utilization.
 At the state level, CAL FIRE created the Wood Products and Bioenergy Program with the first grants awarded in 2022.
+Both programs aim to fund projects that process woody biomass and build capacity for work in the woods.

 The Forest Business Alliance conducted an initial study on where the funds went to analyze patterns and identify areas of potential future need or funding focus.

 ## Analysis
 The initial funding analysis examined awards by county from the 1st quarter of 2022 to the 3rd quarter of 2023 ({numref}`awarded_ca`).